-The Wanderer continues the story of Mikael Karvajalka (The Adventurer) following his life as he converts from Christianity to Islam in 16th century Europe and finally comes to occupy a high position in the court of Suleiman the Magnificent.
+The Wanderer continues the story of Mikael Karvajalka navigating the turbulent world of the 16th century Europe and Middle East.
+Mikael converts from Christianity to Islam, finally rising to a prominent position in the court of Suleiman the Magnificent in Istanbul.

-The Wanderer was published under the title The Sultan’s Renegade in the UK.
+The Wanderer was published in the U.K. with the title The Sultan’s Renegade.

 Prizes and nominations